If you are serious about BBQ Grilling and Smoking Meats and are looking for the best offset smoker to take your craft to the next level, welcome!

 - Quality does come at a price but to be expected.

-Oklahoma Joe’s Longhorn Reverse Flow models are the best offset smoker choice for those looking for an everyday good quality smoker but at a lower price.
+Oklahoma Joe’s Longhorn Reverse Flow models are the best for those looking for an everyday good quality smoker but at a lower price.

-This is a reverse flow smoker, which means a reverse heat baffle draws air from the firebox to the grill’s opposite side, then directing back in the firebox direction.
+This is a reverse flow BBQ smoker, which means a reverse heat baffle draws air from the firebox to the grill’s opposite side, then directs back in the firebox direction.
 A reverse flow smoker will distribute heat evenly and, in some cases, cook better than a regular flow grill.

 This smoker can handle lots of food with plenty of square inches of cooking.
 Although it is priced well, the Oklahoma Joe’s highland reverse models offer excellent features and good quality.